Location: 34°32'41.24"N, 76°53'41.96"W (34.54479, -76.89499)

 Suloide was a Brazilian cargo ship built in 1920 and originally named Amassia.
 The vessel operated under German control through the 1920s and 1930s, until it was sold in 1937.
 As war broke out, the vessel was sold to Lloyd Brasileiro of Brazil and renamed Suloide, carrying freight along the United States' East Coast.

-Suloide was considered a navigational hazard, and to make sure that another accident did not happen, the USCGC Vigilant (WPC-15) blasted the remains of Suloide and W.E.
-Hutton, dropping over 20 tons of dynamite over the sites.
+Suloide was considered a navigational hazard, and to make sure that another accident did not happen, the USCGC Vigilant (WPC-15) blasted the remains of Suloide and Ario, dropping over 20 tons of dynamite over the sites.
 By May 24, 1944, demolition was completed having knocked the hull and superstructure down to a level safe for navigation.
 The Suloide was also wire-dragged in 1944.